annettelofing/annettelofing.github.io/_posts/2024-04-08-wq-dashboard.md

 ### Colors & Hierarchy

 <p>
-After showing this to my mentor for more feedback, she emphasized that color would draw the attention of people, and that I could use the colors and orientation of the dashboard to help them see even more meaningful data.
+After showing this to my mentor for more feedback, she emphasized that color would draw the attention to different areas, and that I could use the colors and orientation of the dashboard to help them see even more meaningful data.
 </p>

 <img src="assets/images/wq-dashboard/Iteration3-Dashboard - Changes.png" alt="Changes to the Work Queue Dashboard" class="">